BJP committee on fact-finding visit to Rajasthan after death of seer who protested mining | Politics

 Satyapal Singh, who is also a former Mumbai Police commissioner, said the mining mafia is carrying out deadly attacks on police and administration personnel in Rajasthan ''under the patronage of the state government''.

-Former Uttar Pradesh DGP and MP Yadav said the government, police, transport and mining departments are ''involved in the game of illegal mining''.
+Former Uttar Pradesh DGP and MP Brij Lal said the government, police, transport and mining departments are ''involved in the game of illegal mining''.

 The members of the committee also paid tribute to Vijay Das's ''Sadhana Sthal'' in the Adibadri mountain area.